 * Fermenting the Dried Cranberries: Place 1/2 cup of dried cranberries in 2 cups of water.
 Cover and let sit for 3-4 days, unrefrigerated.
 Stir daily.
 Don’t change the water because it will be used in the recipe.

-1) This may seem like a long drawn-out process, but it’s like making the pink grapefruit marmalade.
-It only takes a few minutes each day, rather than taking up a whole day of preparation.
+1) This may seem like a long drawn-out process, but it only takes a few minutes each day, rather than taking up a whole day of preparation.
 I tried this recipe for Sourdough Cranberry Rolls with great trepidation, but it was so easy!
 I’d like to try another dried fruit.
 I mentioned blueberries above, but wonder about chopping up something like dried mango or ginger.
 Oh my!